-When I first entered the room I thought that I was entering a honeymoon suite because it was decorated primarily in pink with lots of crystal accents.
-The owner was so nice that I overlooked my initial impression.
+When I first entered the room I thought that I was entering a honeymoon suite because it was decorated primarily in pink with an abundance of crystal accents.
+The owner was so nice that I decided that the decor was of little consequence.

 The bathroom was clean and the shower was perhaps the best that I had experienced in all of Cuba.
-The shower head was an overhead rain shower head which I love.
+The shower spout was the type of spout that I loved - a large overhead rain shower head.

-On the inside was some original period furniture which belonged to the family.
+On the inside was some original period furniture that belonged to the family.

 A small interior patio.